cmondorf/AIND-Sudoku/README.md

 # Question 1 (Naked Twins)
 Q: How do we use constraint propagation to solve the naked twins problem?
-A: *Student should provide answer here*
+A: Finding a case of naked twins implies that a the numbers in the twins are a constraint that applies to all other boxes in their unit.
+Once a pair of twins is found, the relevant numbers are purged from the rest of the unit, thereby propagating the newly found constraint.

 # Question 2 (Diagonal Sudoku)
 Q: How do we use constraint propagation to solve the diagonal sudoku problem?
-A: *Student should provide answer here*
+A: In the reduce function, each number found in a box is expunged from the list of possible numbers in the other boxes in the same unit.
+This is because no number can repeat within the same unit, so a number being the known solution of a box is a constraining factor for all other boxes in the unit.
+The same logic applies to solve diagonal sudoku.
+Two new diagonal units were added to the list of bloc, horizontal and column units so that value constraints will also be applied diagonally.

 ### Install

 This project requires **Python 3**.

 We recommend students install [Anaconda](https://www.continuum.io/downloads), a pre-packaged Python distribution that contains all of the necessary libraries and software for this project.
 Please try using the environment we provided in the Anaconda lesson of the Nanodegree.

 ##### Optional: Pygame